FluidTYPO3/documentation/Concepts/Templates.md

 1. The namespace `{namespace flux=FluidTYPO3\Flux\ViewHelpers}` must be present.
 2. There must be a `Configuration` section created using `f:section`.

-The `Configuration` section name can be changed in your custom [Provider class](Providers.md).
-You can also use multiple sections and let your Provider switch between them based on, for example, a value from the record or from TypoScript, user session etc.

 Inside the `Configuration` section (or whichever name you chose, in case you chose not to follow conventions) you should place a `flux:form` tag containing at least an `id` attribute which should have a `lowerCamelCase` value, for example `specialImage`.